Skip to main content

 New Colombo Plan

-To date, the New Colombo Plan has awarded over 600 scholarships and mobility grants for Australian students to undertake study and work-based learning activities in Samoa.
+Since 2014, the New Colombo Plan has awarded six scholarships and 794 mobility grants for Australian undergraduates to undertake study, language training and internships in Samoa.
+This includes 120 mobility grants in the most recent 2024 round.

 Australia Awards